MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-facebook-at-work-provisioning-tutorial.md

 >[!IMPORTANT]
 >*   Test the provisioning configuration by assigning a single Azure AD user to Workplace by Facebook.
 Assign additional users and groups later.
 >*   When you assign a user to Workplace by Facebook, you must select a valid user role.
-The "Default Access" role does not work for provisioning.
+The Default Access role does not work for provisioning.

 ## Enable automated user provisioning